 The city also encompasses many entertainment, event precincts and public spaces including Kings Park (Kaarta Koomba^{4a}), the Swan River (Derbarl Yerrigan^a) and Elizabeth Quay (Gumap^{4b}).
 These contribute to Perth's distinctive character.

-The city is in a period of unprecedented growth following the announcement of the \$1.5 billion Perth City Deal (now \$1.7 billion in 2024) which continues to re-energise Perth by bringing government and private investment into the CBD.
-To date, major construction projects have been completed or are in progress as listed in Appendix E.
+The city is in a period of unprecedented growth following the announcement of the \$1.5 billion Perth City Deal which will re-energise Perth by bringing government and private investment into the CBD.
+The Perth City Deal is an innovative and exciting 10 year partnership between the City of Perth, the Australian and Western Australian Governments.
+The projects arising from this investment are shown in Appendix D.

-While the City of Perth has a relatively small residential population compared to other Australian capital cities-(an estimated 32,856 (Profile ID) people in 2023), the population is rapidly growing.
-Each day 170,000 workers come into the city further boosting its daytime population.
+While the City of Perth has a relatively small residential population (an estimated 32,867 people in 2021), the population is rapidly growing.
+Each day the city's daytime population swells to an estimated 205,000.
 This collection of workers, visitors, students, community and government service users, and people at leisure contribute to the city buzz, and creates both challenges and opportunities for the City.

-- 4 The traditional Nyoongar names for these locations: - 4a Botanic Gardens and Park Authority (bgpa.wa.gov.au/nyoongar-glossary) - 4b Museum of Perth (museumofperth.com.au/gumap)
+4 The traditional Nyoongar names for these locations:

+4a Botanic Gardens and Park Authority (bgpa.wa.gov.au/nyoongar-glossary)

+4b Museum of Perth (museumofperth.com.au/gumap)